-There are many challenges that parents must face when it comes to raising a caring, responsible and socially adept child; not least of which is the task of ensuring they inherit your eco-friendliness, as well as your favourable traits.
+There are many challenges that parents must face when it comes to raising a caring, responsible, and socially adept child; not least of which is the task of ensuring they inherit your eco-friendliness, as well as your favorable traits.
 But how exactly can we ensure our children understand the importance of being green?
 Here we provide ten tips for helping you do just that.

 1. Lead by example

 One of the simplest tips to pass down in relation to your love for the planet is to lead by example – children have an uncanny ability to quickly pick up our habits – be they good or bad.
 Should they see you recycling, growing veg, unplugging your devices that aren’t in use (the list goes on!) then they will begin to see this as normal.

 You can help reinforce your everyday actions by having learning sessions on why you do the things you do – you could show your child the lifecycle of water by looking at the rain, inspecting your home water system, and watching an online video together.

 2. Get them out of the habit of buy, buy, buy!

 This consumerist world of ours is killing the planet – and with only 3.1% of the world’s children living America but owning a staggering 40% of the toys [UCLA]), it’s never been more important to adopt a responsible approach to your toy purchases.

 Show your mini-me that you shouldn’t simply buy new, replace and throw away by having toy swaps with other parents and children.
 You could also take a trip every once in a while to the charity shop, to demonstrate this is just as worthy a source of toys as those big shiny megastores.

 You could also use YouTube to show your child what happens to recycle once it disappears from the kerbside.

 3. Grow something together